Shawn Moore: 1990 season

 In that 1990 season, Shawn Moore passed for 2262 yards and 21 touchdowns, and rushed for 306 yards and 8 touchdowns.
 Despite missing the last game of the regular season, Moore still led the NCAA in passing efficiency, even over eventual Heisman Trophy winner, Ty Detmer.
 He had broken nearly every major record for a quarterback at Virginia.
 Moore was voted fourth in Heisman balloting, at the time receiving more Heisman votes than any other ACC candidate had previously.
 His favorite receiver, Herman Moore, placed sixth in the balloting.

 Professional career

-Moore was drafted in the eleventh round of the 1991 NFL Draft by the Denver Broncos.
+Moore was drafted in the eleventh round of the 1991 NFL draft by the Denver Broncos with the 284th overall pick.
 Moore managed to share time at the starting position with Tommy Maddox when John Elway was out for the last six games of the 1992 season.
 In between seasons with the Broncos he played for the Birmingham Fire of the World League of American Football.
 After serving as an NFL back-up from 1991 to 1994 with Denver and later the Arizona Cardinals, Moore played for a number of CFL teams, including the Ottawa Rough Riders, Winnipeg Blue Bombers, and the Calgary Stampeders.